 What I want in a tablet PC is both a touch and pen/stylus interface without giving up processing power.
-Windows has supported handwriting via digitizing tablets or on-screen styluses since Windows XP, Tablet Version, and did a masterful integration of those capabilities in Windows Vista and Windows 7.
+Windows has supported handwriting via digitizing tablets or on-screen styluses since Windows XP, Tablet Version, and did a masterful integration of those capabilities in Windows Vista and Windows 7, after hovering around the Best Tablets and computers in the market.
 I tested a Hewlett Packard “convertible” several years ago that supported both touch and stylus input, but the screen had a “resistive” interface – a thin, clear membrane that covers the screen.
 It’s a pressure-sensitive interface, but not sensitive enough to work very well with my needs.
 The Gateway got me real close, but it was a little bulky to carry “everywhere”, and I didn’t want to have to carry a low-powered tablet to use in meetings and take notes, and a regular laptop for “real work”.

 One morning at Starbucks, our morning watering hole, my wife and I saw someone with a tablet that was a bit larger than my iPad and looked very geeky (the tablet, not the person), so I asked him about it.
 It was an ASUS tablet that appeared to match my “wants” for a tablet, so I started looking at Windows tablets again.
 When I was actually close to making a purchase decision, I dropped by the Microsoft store to see if they had the ASUS tablet and when they didn’t, I looked at the Samsun Series 7 Slate.
 The display models were only WiFi, but the sales person told me that they had one with a cellular data connection that was normally sold to corporate customers.
 I have become pretty dependent on having “internet anywhere” with my iPad, so that feature is pretty important.